timschumi/gmod-lua-runner/README.md

 The global `runner` table also contains other values that relate to the environment outside of Lua.
 At this point, this includes the following:

+- `runner.active`: If non-nil, decides whether the runner should still be considered active.
+A truthy value will keep the runner alive even if no running coroutines or non-infinite timers are present.
+A falsy value will stop the runner even if coroutines or timers are detected.
 - `runner.return_value`: A number that specifies the default return value in case the main script does not return a value.
 Has the intended effect when modified from inside Lua.
 - `runner.root`: The path where the `garrysmod` directory can be found.
 This is either the full path